-When the DSL is absent, the deputy DSLs - Janice Hennessy & Elaine Wagg] - will act as cover.
+When the DSL is absent, the deputy DSLs - Janice Hennessy & Elaine Wagg - will act as cover.

-If the DSL and deputies are not available, Laura Best or Jo Wilson will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and deputies are not available, Jo Wilson will act as cover (for example, during out-of-hours/out-of-term activities).